-Strategy 1 Details Reviews Strategy 1: General Ed teachers will implement small group or individual interventions with fidelity.
-Formative Summative Strategy's Expected Result/Impact: Students identified with a reading disability or other reading deficits will receive documented intervention services or scheduled dyslexia services in 90% of scheduled opportunities.
-Nov Jan Mar June Staff Responsible for Monitoring: School Administrators, Reading Interventionists, Dyslexia Teacher, and SPED teachers Action Steps: 1.
+Strategy 1 Details Reviews Strategy 1: Students will attend General Ed teacher small group or individual interventions with fidelity.
+Formative Summative Staff Responsible for Monitoring: School Administrators, Reading Interventionists, Dyslexia Teacher, and SPED teachers Nov Jan Mar June Action Steps: 1.
 Specialist develops a plan for intervention to enhance student support.
-2. If a student does not make progress, investigate the fidelity of the intervention and if required increase the intervention frequency and length.
+2. If student does not make progress, investigate the fidelity of the intervention and if required increase the intervention frequency and length.
 3. Modify the intervention to a level that increases student growth.
-4. Professional development to support teachers with small group.
-5. Identify instructional resources need to support teachers 6.
-Monitor and provide coaching/feedback as needed No Progress Continue/Modify X Discon tinue • •
+No Progress Accomplished Continue/Modify X Discor ntinue